galaxyxone/openlinks/README.md

 ### Using Web3.Storage and IPFS, easily create a personalized Link in Bio webpage with user defined links.

-- Login to the app and withn a few clicks create your own personalized link in bio website on IPFS
+- Login to the app on desktop or mobile
+- In a few clicks, create your own personalized link in bio website on IPFS
 - Change the website anytime (user's website link is updated with a new one)

 ### [Live Openlinks Page Example](https://bafybeihwda3qc4ck4txip3aj2kqvnshp22c5qz3ewoxuberskcb64ckr5m.ipfs.dweb.link/Logan-L.html)